joeworkman/kiwi-services/SafariExtension/README.md

 ## Installation

 To install the Kiwi extension into Safari, simply double click on the `Kiwi.safariextz` file and choose install when prompted.

+Tip: After you install the Kiwi extension, it will not work on any existing webpages that are open until you refresh them.